 The Visual and Performing Arts concentration explores the world of visual art, film, music, and theater in an interdisciplinary program that combines practice and performance with theory and history.
+Students will learn how to engage critically with the arts world, equipped with a Reformed understanding of God's love of beauty and creativity.
 Students pursing this concentration will have considerable flexibility in how they arrange their coursework, allowing either specific focus on a particular form of artistic expression or a broad foundation across several arts.